AbhyanandSharma2005/Real-Time-Road-Lane-Detection/README.md

 ## Draw lines on the Image or Video ##
 After identifying lane lines in our field of interest using Hough Line Transform, we overlay them on our visual input(video stream/image).

+## Conclusion ##
+We covered one of many ways for detecting road lanes using Canny Edge Detector and Hough Transform.
+Some other ways for road lane detection use complex neural networks and sensor data.
+This kind of advanced techniques and algorithms are currently used in Tesla for autonomous driving.
+The algorithm discussed in this article is the first step in understanding the basic working of autonomous vehicle.
+We will be coming up with more articles to help you understand difficult concepts like autonomous driving easily.